616.3 Temporary Traffic Control Elements (MUTCD Chapter 6C)

 616.3.16 Temporary Two-Lane, Two-Way Operations

 Support.
 A temporary two-lane, two-way operation (head-to-head traffic) on one side of a normally divided highway is generally limited to rural locations.
 When head-to-head traffic is being considered, Design is contacted for concurrence.
-This type of traffic management may be used only after all of the following criteria are addressed and documented:
+This type of traffic management may be used only after the following criteria are addressed and documented:

 - The benefit/cost of the two-lane, two-way operation compares favorably to the benefit/cost of other potential traffic control options (e.g., alternate routes, temporary lanes, construction staging, use of shoulders, etc.).
 The analysis is to include both construction and road user costs associated with each option.